gautamkrishnar/socli/README.md

 * Can open the page in a browser
 * Can view user profiles
 * Can create a new question via the web browser
+* Can open a Stack Overflow page on the terminal directly from a url

 ### To Do
 Command line interface for: